 As you can see, before we enter a social situation we already have a preconceived belief of what’s going to happen and how that person is going to perceive us.

 This belief then influences how you act in that situation and how comfortable you are.
 For example, if you’re thinking “This person isn’t going to like me,” then you’re more likely to be reserved, aloof and put up a wall – maybe even be a bit rude and impolite.

 And because you acted this way, this leads the other person to respond back in a similar fashion because they figure “Oh well, this person doesn’t like me.
 Screw them!”

 Thus, you have a bad experience, and that only confirms and reinforces your negative belief patterns.
 You begin thinking to yourself, “You see?
-I knew they weren’t going to like me.
+I knew they would not like me.
 I was right!
 I suck!”